Aishwarya1192/M1/README.md

 4. End the program.

 ## PROGRAM:
+#include <stdio.h>
+int main()
+{
+    char X,M,L;
+    scanf("%c %c %c",&X,&M,&L);
+    printf("The reverse of %c%c%c is %c%c%c",X,M,L,L,M,X);
+    return 0;
+}

 ## OUTPUT:
+XML
+The reverse of XML is LMX

 ## RESULT:
-Thus the program to read 3 characters one by one and print the characters in a reverse order has been executed successfully.
+Thus the program  to read 3 characters one by one and print the characters in a reverse order.
 # EX-02- Conditional-Statements
 ## AIM:
 Write a C program to read A values and check whether A is positive number or not.